 Please Note: This is an archived post.
 The information presented here may not be current and the associated listing may no longer be active.

-The aircraft is located in Dalhart, Texas and is currently available for bidding.
-Click here to check out the listing on eBay, which includes a number of additional photos.
+The aircraft is located in San Diego, CA and is currently available for US $45,000, although offers are also being accepted.
+Click here to check out the eBay listing, which includes additional photos and details.

 Please Note: This post contains an eBay affiliate link.
 When you purchase through links on our site, we may earn an affiliate commission.